kaylumah/hosting/_site/_posts/2025-08-09-automating-user-secrets.md

 No need for a shared infrastructure dependency, and no need for storing secrets in the repository.
 Add a helper script on top of it, and your dev shop will have a convenient way to get up and running.

-UserSecrets are stored in an unencrypted json file.
+UserSecrets are stored in an unencrypted JSON file.
 Depending on platform they are in either `%APPDATA%\Microsoft\UserSecrets` or `~/.microsoft/usersecrets`.

 ## Simple Variant